ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 ```shell
 lcp log -p <projectId> --since "4 hours ago" --until "30 minutes ago"
 ```

-View the logs of a specific project in a given interval of a time in French:

 View a project's logs from a given time interval in a different language.
 This example displays the logs in French: